 Sending photos by email using Outlook?
-Find out below how to compress images in Outlook and optimize your email for size and deliverability.
+Find out here how to reduce picture file size in Outlook and optimize your messages for size and deliverability.

 First, St. Augustine Talks about Sweat